niou128/BlazorComponent/README.en.md

 -	**Filter**: true or false to show or not the input filter on the column
 - **DropdownFilter**: true or false.
 Replacing the filter input text by a list witch contains all different values of the column.
 - **Format**: Specifies the date format to display
+- **ReadOnly**: Set a column ReadOnly when the datagrid is editable.

 # Example of use: